jmjimenez6/CODE-Weather-Assistant/README.md

 In this coding assignment, you are asked to create a little program for a basic weather assistant.
 The weather assistant must include the following features:

 - Request the user the outside temperature in Fahrenheit
-  - Use the following prompt to receive credit: "What is the temperature outside:"
+  - Use the following prompt to receive credit: "What is the temperature outside: "
 - Convert the temperature from Fahrenheit to Celsius.
   - Conversion formula: (Temperature in °F - 32) * .5556
 - Recommend a piece of clothing depending on the temperature in Celsius